Wednesday, 10 November 2021

 What is Laravel stub?

-Laravel is a powerful PHP framework that provides many tools to simplify development.
-One of these useful features is Laravel Stubs, which help developers automatically generate structured code files.
-Stub files act as templates that Laravel uses when creating new classes, models, controllers, migrations, and many other components through Artisan commands.
+Laravel is a strong PHP framework that has a lot of tools to make development easier.
+Laravel Stubs is one of these helpful tools that helps developers automatically create structured code files.
+When Laravel makes new classes, models, controllers, migrations, and many other things through Artisan commands, it uses stub files as templates.

-Laravel automatically generates a model file using a predefined stub template.
-This ensures that every generated file follows a consistent structure and coding standard across the entire application.
+Laravel automatically makes a model file from a template that has already been set up.
+This makes sure that every file that is created has the same structure and coding standard throughout the whole application.

-In this article, we will explore what Laravel stubs are, how they work, where they are located, and how developers can customize them to improve development workflow and maintain cleaner code.
+In this article, we'll talk about what Laravel stubs are, how they work, where to find them, and how developers can change them to make their work easier and keep their code cleaner.

 Understanding Laravel Stubs

-Each stub file contains predefined placeholders such as class names, namespaces, and methods.
-When you run a command like make:model, Laravel replaces these placeholders with real values to create a properly formatted file.
+Each stub file has predefined placeholders for things like class names, namespaces, and methods.
+Laravel fills in these placeholders with real values when you run a command like make:model to make a file that is formatted correctly.

 How Laravel Stub Placeholders Work

-Stub files contain special placeholder variables that Laravel replaces when generating files.
-These placeholders act like dynamic variables inside the template.
+When Laravel makes files, it replaces special placeholder variables in stub files.
+These placeholders work like dynamic variables in the template.

 {{ class }}